Partial hyperbolicity and foliations in $\mathbb{T}^3$: Global product structure: Quantitative results

 then we must have that $\tilde O_0 = \gamma + \tilde O_0$.
 This implies that $\gamma$ fixes the boundary leafs of $\tilde O_0$: This is because the leaf space $\cL= \tilde M/_{\tilde \cF}$ is homeomorphic to $\RR$ so that $\tilde O_0$ being connected and $\tilde \cF$ saturated is an open interval of $\cL$.
 Since deck transformations preserve orientation, if they fix an open interval then they must fix the boundaries.

-The definition of $K$ then guaranties that if an element $\gamma$ of $\pi_1(M)$ makes $\tilde O_0$ intersect with itself, then $\gamma$ must be larger than $K$.
+The definition of $K$ then guarantees that if an element $\gamma$ of $\pi_1(M)$ makes $\tilde O_0$ intersect with itself, then $\gamma$ must be larger than $K$.
 In particular, any $\delta$-loop contained in $O$ must represent an element of $\pi_1(M)$ of length larger than $K$.

 Now consider a $\delta$-loop $\eta$.
-Corollary \ref{CorolarioConsecuenciasReeb} (i) implies that $\eta$ is in the hypothesis of Lemma \ref{LemmaCotadePiunoenfunciondedeltacubrimiento}.
+Proposition \ref{Proposicion-ArgumentoHaefliger} implies that $\eta$ is in the hypothesis of Lemma \ref{LemmaCotadePiunoenfunciondedeltacubrimiento}.
 We deduce that $\eta$ cannot be entirely contained in $O$ since otherwise its lift would be contained in $\tilde O_0$ giving a deck transformation $\gamma$ of norm less than $K$ fixing $\tilde O_0$ a contradiction.

 \lqqd

 \begin{cor} For the $K\geq 0$ obtained in the previous Lemma, if $\eta$ is a $\delta$-loop then it intersects every leaf of $\cF$. \end{cor}

 \dem The saturation by $\cF$ of $\eta$ is an open set which is $\cF$-saturated by definition.
 Lemma \ref{LemaAbiertosSaturadosDeF} implies that it must be the whole $M$ and this implies that every leaf of $\cF$ intersects $\eta$. \lqqd